Applying for a Residence Permit to Study at a University in Germany

 After just finishing my studies, I want to get a job here.
 Do I have to first leave and apply from home or can I stay here and take a look?

 Graduates of German universities are preferentially treated in this regard.
 Yes, you can stay in Germany for up to a 18 months following your studies (§16 IV AufenthG).
 Be sure to go to the Ausländeramt within a week after passing your exam and report that you have finished and wish to stay to find a job.
 While tracking down your job meeting your education, you are allowed to pursue any interim job to finance yourself.
-When you then find a job, you still have to meet all the general requirements for either "normal" Employment, Blue Card EU or High Professionals – except for any entry visa issues.
+When you then find a job, you still have to meet all the general requirements for either "normal" Employment, Blue Card EU – except for any entry visa issues.

 Unfortunately, I did not pass my exams.
 But I like it here very much and have found many friends.
 Is there any chance for me to stay?